pandas-dev/pandas/doc/source/user_guide/window.rst

 Some windowing operations also support the ``method='table'`` option in the constructor which performs the windowing operaion over an entire :class:`DataFrame` instead of a single column or row at a time.
-This can provide a useful performance benefit for :class:`DataFrame`s with a many columns or rows (with the corresponding ``axis`` argument) or the ability to utilize other columns during the windowing operation.
+This can provide a useful performance benefit for :class:`DataFrame`s with many columns or rows (with the corresponding ``axis`` argument) or the ability to utilize other columns during the windowing operation.
 The ``method='table'`` option can only be used if ``engine='numba'`` is specified in the corresponding method call.

+For example, a `weighted mean <https://en.wikipedia.org/wiki/Weighted_arithmetic_mean>`__ calculation can be calculated with :meth:`~Rolling.apply` by specifying a separate column of weights.

 .. ipython:: python